-And, for a public company, failure to investigate a tip could result in fines and regulatory action.
+For public companies, failure to investigate a tip could also result in fines from regulators.

 One of the easiest ways to prevent fraud is to implement internal controls that make fraud harder to commit and easier to detect.
 This is an easy step considering many organizations do not have a formal program in place.

-If you already have several controls in place but they aren’t doing a good job, ask yourself when was the last time they were evaluated or updated to reflect industry changes?
-Continuously monitor and update your strategies to ensure they’re working and effective.
+If you already have several controls in place but they aren’t effective, they might be out of date.
+When were they last evaluated or updated to reflect industry changes?
+Continuously monitor and update your strategies to ensure they’re working.

-According to New York State’s Office of Mental Health’s Bureau of Audit, other best practices include:
+According to New York State’s Office of Mental Health’s Bureau of Audit, you should also:

 - Require two signatures above certain amounts